DTW-DanWard/PowerShell-Beautifier/README.md

 # PowerShell Beautifier

-PowerShell Beautifier: a whitespace reformatter and code cleaner for PowerShell.
+A whitespace reformatter and code cleaner for Windows PowerShell and PowerShell Core (all OSes).

 ## Formatting Matters